ky1ejs/osx-box-bootstrap/README.md

     * open `bitrise.yml` from this directory, and define the environment variables listed at the top
       * you should define those in the `.bitrise.secrets.yml`, saved into this directory
     * that's all, you can now run `bitrise run vagrant-setup`

-* Check the available OS X updates in the App Store (don't sign into the App Store!), and install the system updates.

 * Now you can run the actual VM environment setup:
   * with bitrise CLI: `bitrise run provision-vm`